nirlipo/BFWS-public/README.md

 ```
   export LAPKT_PATH = /Absolute-path-to-LAPKT-folder
 ```
-Trapper can run using either FF or FD parser.
+BFWS can run using either FF or FD parser.

 ### FF-parser version ###